How did you become interested in food and hospitality?

 Do you belong to any clubs or participate in any activities/sports on campus?

-I have two on-campus jobs here at CIA that I love.
-I’m a senior tutor in the Russell H. Ferber Learning Commons, as well as a digital marketing assistant.
-I am also part of the Tea Club, the Hospitality Management Club, and an unofficial yoga club.
-In my spare time, I am almost always at a yoga or Zumba class and really enjoy spending time at our fitness center.
+During my time at CIA, I was the first student employee in the digital marketing department.
+I also served as a senior tutor in the Russell H. Ferber Learning Commons, which I really enjoyed and found incredibly rewarding.
+Additionally, I was a member of the Tea Club, the Hospitality Management Club, and an unofficial yoga club.
+In my spare time, I was almost always at a yoga class and loved spending time at the fitness center.

 What is your favorite dish to make?